Programs & Research Centers

 Piano Project

-The Piano Project offers piano lessons taught by Butler School of Music graduate and undergraduate students to students ages 6 through high school, and includes one individual 30-minute lesson and one group 30-minute theory lesson per week.
+The Piano Project offers piano lessons taught by Butler School of Music graduate and undergraduate students for children ages 6 through 12.
+The program includes one 30-minute private lesson and one 30-minute group theory lesson each week.

 String Project